krazov/sorting-business/README.md

 Repo dedicated to testing the speed of different sorting algorithms.
 Without any plan so far so project does only this and nothing more.

-Each test sorts 1000 arrays of 1000 elements in three variants: random (non-repeating) numbers, ordered (optimistic), and reversed (pesimistic).
+Each test sorts 1000 arrays of 1000 elements in three variants: random (non-repeating) numbers, ordered (optimistic), reversed (pesimistic), and random (non-repeating) converted to strings.

 ## Running test